Draco3310/Gal-Friday2/docs/Gal-Friday/Phase 1 - Requirements Analysis & Planning/backtester_design_gal_friday_v0.1.md

 ### 5.4 Latency Simulation (Optional)
 * Simulate delays between signal generation, order placement, and fill confirmation.
 * **Model:** Add a configurable fixed or random delay (e.g., 50-200ms) before an order is considered "sent" to the simulated exchange and before a fill confirmation is generated.
 This can impact strategies sensitive to execution speed.
-* **Assumption for MVP:** No explicit latency simulation initially, but acknowledge its potential impact.

 ## 6. State Management